Jean-Paul Rodrigue (2017), New York:

 on their transport systems to support a wide variety of activities ranging,

-among others, from commuting, supplying energy needs, to distributing
+among others, from commuting, tourism, supplying energy needs, to distributing

-parts between manufacturing facilities and distribution centers.
+parts and final goods.
 Developing transport systems has been a continuous

 challenge to satisfy mobility needs, to support economic development